Unknown-Cyber-Inc/threat_connect/README.md

 - [3 - Get Matches](./ExamplePlaybooks/External/3%20-%20Get%20Matches.pbxz) - This is example playbook 3 of 3 for processing a file through Unknown Cyber.
 This playbook triggers when a file is first tagged with "uc-processed" and proceeds to get similar matches for the file and checks for children of the file, which will be added to TC's file indicators and given a tag of "uc-processing" to repeat stage 2 and 3 with.

+> [!NOTE]
-> Note: Not all files will have matches and some files that have matches will not be 1.0 matches.
+> Not all files will have matches and some files that have matches will not be 1.0 matches.
 The similarity score can be adjusted between 0.7 and 1.0 when using the "Get Matches Malicious Hashes" action in the Unknown Cyber App.
 The default is to only show 1.0 matches.

 ### Videos